“If someone had told me three years ago that I would be running a publishing company, I think I would have laughed out loud.”

 An Edition that is released without a predetermined number of units.
 Generally, these are not signed by the artist or numbered (though some may be).

 An Edition is signed by the artist, certifying the artist’s inspection and approval, then numbered.

 The edition size is the number of reproductions in any given print or canvas release.
 There are two numbers on an Edition—for example, 157/250.
 The number on the bottom (250) refers to the total number of reproductions in the edition.
 The number above (157) is the number of the individual print.

 Dimensions are marked in inches, listed height by width (h” x w”) and refer only to the image area on a print or canvas.

-Any new canvases produced in 2018 and forward, will only be delivered UNSTRETCHED.
+Any new canvases produced in 2018 and forward, will only be delivered UNSTRETCHED unless otherwise noted.
 Previously produced and in stock items, produced in 2017 and prior, that measure 36” or less may be delivered already stretched.

 A Limited Edition that is nearly Sold Out at Publisher.

 No original inventory of that particular edition remains at The Greenwich Workshop or Fine Art Publishing.
 Be sure to check with your dealer as they may have one in stock or may be able to locate it on the secondary market.

 An exclusive subset of any given release traditionally reserved for use by the artist and publisher.
 Collectors may give greater value to APs, as they are often difficult to obtain.
 These are signed and numbered separately from the edition.
 The letters “AP” can be found written beside the numbers, for example, AP 1/20.